Azilen/AddToCartAnimation/README.md

 # AddToCartAnimation

-This demo is intended to show cool add to cart animation.
+AddToCartAnimation is a demo project to represent cool animation of adding and item to shopping cart.
+You can trick through values to fit this animation according to your requirements.